In the Land of Saints and Sinners: Production

-In October 2021, it was announced that Liam Neeson would star in an Ireland set thriller film, re-teaming with director Robert Lorenz.
+In October 2021, it was announced that Liam Neeson would star in an Ireland-set thriller film and team again with director Robert Lorenz.
 Ciarán Hinds, who is a longtime friend of Neeson, was also announced as starring in the film.
 In April 2022, Kerry Condon was announced as part of the cast.
 The screenplay was written by Mark Michael McNally and Terry Loane, with revisions by Matthew Feitshans.
 Principal photography was lined up for March 2022 in Ireland.
 In 2022, the film was primarily shot in County Donegal, with additional filming in Dublin.

 Soundtrack

-The soundtrack for the film was created by Diego, Nora, and Lionel Baldenweg.
+The soundtrack for the film was created by Diego, Nora and Lionel Baldenweg.
 The official track listing is as follows: